 Simply put, the activities in the Aviation industry revolve around designing and developing various aircraft, handling production and operations, and flying or repairing aircraft.
 As an ever-growing industry, one can find innumerable opportunities across various sub-domains of the sector and avail a wide range of benefits and perks.
 Whether you are planning to become a part of the cabin crew or aspiring to pursue Commercial Pilot courses, a career in Aviation is financially fulfilling and personally rewarding!

 Now that you know about the multitude of courses available in this exciting field, the next thing is to delve deeper into the different career pathways you can choose from.
-Below we have detailed some of the popular job profiles you must know about if you are aspiring to follow a career in Aviation:
+Here are the top high-paying careers in Aviation:

 Airline and Commercial Pilot